shaharbr/Bracha_et_al_2024/README.md

 --

-Thanks to Moran Neuhof for critical review of the code for analyzing the kinetics of T. godnii infection and protein delivery
+Thanks to Moran Neuhof for critical review of the code for the kinetics analysis